Ragnar Garrett: Second World War

 Garrett joined the Second Australian Imperial Force in November 1939, and was appointed brigade major of the 18th Brigade under Brigadier Leslie Morshead in January 1940.
 The brigade departed for the Middle East in May but, owing to the military situation following the Fall of France, it was diverted to Britain, arriving in June.
 Garrett was promoted lieutenant colonel on 16 September and took command of the 2/31st Battalion the same day; he handed over to Selwyn Porter in February 1941, and departed England for the Middle East.
 From March to June he served as General Staff Officer Grade 2 (Operations) of I Corps under Lieutenant General Sir Thomas Blamey.
 In April Garrett was briefly seconded to Savige Force, which fought in Greece under Brigadier Stanley Savige.
 Savige recorded that when Garrett was posted back to corps headquarters, it "affected me more than the bombing ...
 I was very sorry to lose Garrett, who served me splendidly over the hectic days of the recent past".
 Garrett was also attached to the 19th Brigade in Crete.

-Returning to Australia, Garrett was promoted to temporary colonel in April 1942 and became senior operations officer in the 1st Armoured Division, which served as a garrison force in case of Japanese invasion.
+Returning to Australia, Garrett was promoted to temporary colonel in April 1942 and became senior operations officer in the 1st Armoured Division, which formed a key part of the forces held in reserve to contest a Japanese invasion.
 He was posted to Army Headquarters, Melbourne, in October as Director of Armoured Fighting Vehicles.
 In September 1943, he was appointed General Staff Officer Grade 1 (Operations) of I Corps under Lieutenant General Sir Edmund Herring in New Guinea.
 Three months later he was promoted to temporary brigadier and became Brigadier General Staff of I Corps.
 He continued to serve in that position as I Corps was redesignated II Corps in April 1944, New Guinea Force the following month, and finally II Corps again in October 1944 for the campaign on Bougainville under Lieutenant General Savige.
 The campaign was controversial in that it appeared to have little impact on the main drive against Japan; Garrett was quoted as calling it "an absolute waste of time".

 Garrett was appointed a Commander of the Order of the British Empire for his "skill, direction, and supervision of the highest order" in having "prepared and guided all staff work to meet every conceivable requirement in the complete reorganisation of forces in New Guinea"; the honour was promulgated in The London Gazette on 19 July 1945.
 Garrett was also responsible for interrogating the first Japanese peace envoy to make contact with the Australians on Bougainville, on 18 August 1945, and was present when the instrument of surrender was signed on 8 September.
 In November 1945, he took command of the 8th Brigade in New Guinea.
 He oversaw the brigade's return to Australia before its disbandment in March 1946.
 His "exceptional service in the field" in the South West Pacific Area earned him a mention in despatches, which was gazetted on 6 March 1947 and backdated to 2 November 1946.